-This along with shooting in RAW meant it wasn't just a case of copying the images from the SD card to my computer and looking through the photos but opening them in Camera RAW to edit them so that they accurately reflected what I was taking pictures of.
+The different settings, along with shooting in RAW meant it wasn't just a case of copying the images from the SD card to my computer and looking through the photos.
+It was now a case of opening them in Camera RAW to edit them so that they accurately reflected what I was taking pictures of.
 This could be adjusting the light balance, clarity, saturation, etc to make sure they looked good but not unnatural.

 After a few years of taking and editing pictures for them just to sit on a hard drive and occasionally viewed when I fancied looking back at them, I added a few of them to Shutterstock to see if there was any interest.
 It was mainly an experiment to see if my pictures were good enough for people to pay to use them rather than to generate any meaningful income.
 After a few months without any interest, I abandoned Shutterstock and carried on taking pictures for myself to enjoy.

 In my first marketing job as a social media marketer, I needed large volumes of high-quality photography that I could use to grow Instagram accounts.
 The catch was it had to be as low cost as possible, preferably free.
 Usually the words high quality and free don't go together but I then found Unsplash.
 Unsplash was exactly what I had been looking for in terms of high quality, low cost photos that I could use.